Frequently asked Questions

 What do I do if my child is ill?

 Please telephone the relevant school office from 8:30am, stating your child's name, class number and reason for absence.
 Please do this on the first day of absence.
-Alternatively, write a short note to the class teacher on return to school.

 What will happen if my child becomes ill at school?